Worried about how to manage your diabetes while enjoying diabetic Christmas treats?

 The holidays are a time for giving thanks, spending time with family and friends, observing your religion, and enjoying yourself.
 It’s also a great time to prepare homemade favorites and traditional foods that remind you of the holiday spirit.
 Controlling your diabetes through the holidays is something that is possible!
 Let Rebecca Bitzer & Associates help you learn how to control your diabetes through the holiday months and beyond.
-Our dietitians are able to help you manage your blood sugars, teach you about carbohydrate counting, carbohydrate exchanges, insulin pump training, portion control, meal plans, weight loss and anything else you may need.
+Our dietitians are able to help you manage your blood sugars, teach you about carbohydrate counting, carbohydrate exchanges, insulin pump training, portion control, meal plans, and anything else you may need.
 Here are a few tips to make it more controlling your diabetes more manageable:

 How to manage your diabetes over the holidays: